bhardwajRahul/road-to-machine-learning/00-prerequisites/README.md

 By the end of this phase, you should be able to:
 - Write basic Python programs
+- Understand time complexity and write efficient code
+- Use iterators and generators for memory-efficient processing
 - Understand and work with vectors and matrices
 - Perform statistical analysis and understand probability
 - Understand gradients and optimization (gradient descent)